vaisakhvn/vaisakhvn/README.md

 - 👨‍💻 I'm passionate about programming, and it's one of the many ways I express my creativity and problem-solving skills.
 - 🐍 Python is my language of choice, and I find its simplicity and versatility truly captivating.
 From web development to data analysis, Python has been my faithful companion on this coding journey.
-- 📊 My long-term goal is to become a data scientist.
-I believe in the power of data to drive insights, inform decisions, and shape the future.
-My programming skills are a stepping stone toward this exciting career path.
+- 📊 My long-term goal is to become an AI Researcher.

 ## 📚 My Learning Journey